27Kushal/DriverDrowsiness/README.md

 verification — addressing major limitations of earlier models while remaining accessible and practical for everyday use

-5. Objec-ves of the Project
+5. Objectives of the Project:

 The principal objectives of the project are as follows:
-• Detect driver drowsiness through facial monitoring.
+* Detect driver drowsiness through facial monitoring.
-• Compute EAR and MAR using Dlib.
+* Compute EAR and MAR using Dlib.
-• Use Mediapipe FaceMesh for better tracking.
+* Use Mediapipe FaceMesh for better tracking.
-• Log events in CSV with timestamp, user, and details.
+* Log events in CSV with timestamp, user, and details.
-• Auto-generate alert clips with FFmpeg.
+* Auto-generate alert clips with FFmpeg.
-• Provide Streamlit dashboard for review.
+* Provide Streamlit dashboard for review.